 By: William C. Head, Criminal Defense Attorney Atlanta

-From the Outset, This Criminal Case in DeKalb County Superior Court Would Be a Trial
+This Criminal Case Goes to Trial in DeKalb County Superior Court

 The State was not going to reduce or dismiss a case where three children had been killed in such a horrific manner.
 One of the children had been thrown from the vehicle and was found 30 feet from the point of impact, down an embankment.
-Our client was facing 45 years in prison if convicted of the deaths of these 3 children.
+Our client was facing as much as 45 years in prison if convicted of the causing the deaths of these 3 children.

 Once hired, our law office sought the assistance of a seasoned accident investigator, who had been previously trained as a State Trooper.
 The former police officer had prior experience with thousands of auto accident investigations and numerous fatality wreck investigations.